Sunday, March 11, 2012

 In the 1.30 p.m. rain

-He was interred
+He is interred

 At the family graveyard

-After the priests
+After the priests and assemblage

-Dropped mud on his coffin.
+Dropping mud on his coffin.

 He must have heard